Living God’s Word, Sharing God’s Love. Open Hearts, Open Mind, Open Doors

 Our Faith Journey

 Faith is the basic orientation and commitment of our whole being—a matter of heart and soul.
 Christian faith is grounding our lives in the living God as revealed especially in Jesus Christ.
 It’s both a gift we receive within the Christian community and a choice we make.
 It’s trusting in God and relying on God as the source and destiny of our lives.
 Faith is believing in God, giving God our devoted loyalty and allegiance.
-Faith is following Jesus, answering the call to be his disciples in the world.
+Faith is following Jesus by answering the call to be his disciples in the world.
 Faith is hoping for God’s future, leaning into the coming kingdom that God has promised.
 Faith-as-belief is active; it involves trusting, believing, following, hoping.

 The United Methodist Church